If you want to teach your children how to care for the environment and save the planet, we've got some easy-peasy tips for going green as a family.

 7. Wise up to recycling

 You don’t need us to tell you how important it is to teach our kids to reduce, reuse, recycle.
 Becoming a less ‘throw away’ society is a great message to demonstrate to our own little ones, on Earth Day and beyond.
 Why not take a look at our A-Z of recycling so you know once and for all what goes in what bin?
+Looking to recycle your electrical products?
+We’ve got that covered too.
 Thank us later.

 8. Donate goods to charity